aws-samples/aws-draco/README.md

 ## Operation

-DRACO uses a tag on the database instance to set the lifecycle policy.
-You must ensure that the copying of tags to snapshots is enabled for the database so that DRACO can propagate the chosen lifecycle.
-This does not need to be done prior to starting DRACO as the lifecycle is taken from the most current snapshot, and so can be added or changed subsequently.
+DRACO uses a tag on the database instance or EBS volume to set the lifecycle policy.
+In the RDS case you must ensure that the copying of tags to snapshots is enabled for the database so that DRACO can propagate the chosen lifecycle.
+With AWS EBS Backups this happens automatically.
+The tag `Draco_Lifecycle` must be present on a snapshot before DRACO will automatically copy it.
+Remember to do this when creating Manual EBS snapshots.

-Set the tag `Draco_Lifecycle` on the database instance to one of the supported lifecycles described above.
+The value used to determine the lifecycle is taken from the most recent snapshot, and so the retention policy can be altered subsequently.

-Note that you can additionally specify a tag key and value that will be added to the snapshots created in the consumer (DR) account.
-Set these in `config.yaml`.
+Note that you can specify an additional tag key and value (in `config.yaml`) that will be added to the snapshots created in the consumer (DR) account.

-As soon as the stacks are created, the appropriate RDS events will be subscribed to, and so any __new__ snapshots taken in the production account will copy across to the DR account.
+As soon as the stacks are created, the appropriate EBS and RDS events will be subscribed to, and so any __new__ snapshots taken in the production account will copy across to the DR account if appropriately tagged.

 When a new snapshot is copied all snapshots of the same type are subject to the lifecycle policy and potentially deleted.